wpengine/faustjs/.changeset/ten-steaks-roll.md

 '@faustwp/cli': minor
 ---

-Add support for new Faust .env variable, FAUST_NO_INTERACTION, intended for CI envirnments.
+Added new `.env` variable, FAUST_NO_INTERACTION, intended for CI environments.